‘Stranger Things’ Season 2: Is Will Going To Turn Into A Monster?

 “Season 2 is bigger and potentially darker in its stakes.
 The threat, which in Season 1 was to Will Byers, has grown.
 That’s all I’m going to say!
 But, I will say Season 2 has a bigger cast and is definitely loyal to the kind of magical storytelling that we established in the first season.
 It’s character-based and still about our core group of characters.”

-As Inquisitr previously reported, Schnapp has no problem with potentially playing Evil Will in Stranger Things Season 2.
+As the Inquisitr previously reported, Schnapp has no problem with potentially playing Evil Will in Stranger Things Season 2.

 “I don’t know.
 But my guess is that maybe he’s going to become evil in the next season.
 If he’s coughing up these baby Demogorgons, or eggs, or something, maybe he’s incubating or holding these eggs inside of him, and he’s trying to fight his good side against his bad side in the next season.
 That would be cool to see, to see him become evil.”